aminography/RedirectGlide/README.md

 Sometimes the images you want to show with `Glide` have indirect link and you should redirect the `URL` to reach the real direct link. **RedirectGlide** is an extension over [Glide's OkHttp3 Integration][2] which adds the redirection functionality to `Glide`.

-• Now it's implemented only for Glide-v4.
+• Currently it's implemented only for Glide-v4.

 Download
 --------